srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     }
     ```

-    > [!NOTE] The **SetTwinProperties** method creates a piece of JSON that defines tags and properties that will be added to the device twin, and then updates thew twin.
+    > **Note**:  The **SetTwinProperties** method creates a piece of JSON that defines tags and properties that will be added to the device twin, and then updates thew twin.
 The next part of the method demonstrates how a query can be performed to list the devices where the **cellar** tag is set to "Cellar1".

 1. Now, add the following lines to the **Main** method, before the lines creating a service client.